OllieCargill/MCA-2022/README.md

 SCREENSHOTS OF THESE HERE, ASK ABOUT HOW TO DO THIS IN WEEK 5.

 ## Week 5: Standards in Curation
 For this week's task, I added metadata to my MEI file.
 The link to verovio for week 2 and 3's tasks will show the added metadata.
 The first element I chose to add was a title using the <i>title</i> element.
+The second element I chose to add was a subtitle.
+I used the <i>title</i> element with the <i>type="subtitle"</i> attribute.
+The third element I chose to add
+The fourth element I chose to add
+The final element I chose to add